+and by substituting into the linear model, we obtain the subsequent decomposition for the mean reducible error:

-As an analogy to the variance penalty and the mixing approach from the previous sections, the main idea we suggest here, is to use the unlabeled data to fit an interpolator that minimizes (or at least reduces) the variance of predictions, and mix it with the minimum-norm interpolator in order to achieve an interpolating model with better predictive performance.
-In the special case of fitting a linear predictor, the standard supervised minimum-norm interpolator takes the following explicit form:
+Analogous to the variance penalty in the LM case, we propose using unlabeled data to fit a linear interpolator that reduces predictive variance.
+This interpolator is then mixed with the minimum-norm interpolator to achieve an interpolating model with enhanced predictive performance.
+The standard supervised minimum-norm interpolator takes the following explicit form:

 Assuming that $\mathbb{V}ar(x)=\Sigma$ is known from the unlabeled data, we define the semi-supervised estimator in this context as the \textit{minimum-variance interpolator}, expressed as follows: